Zeyu-Li/Unreal-Tutorial/README.md

 Coding in Unreal is different from most languages.
 The major difference is that this is a visual programming language.
 It uses nodes with inputs on the left side and outputs on the write side.
 Of course you can code in pure C++, but we will explore the Blueprints, which is Unreal's intended way of programming in logic.

+**IMPORTANT** - there are a few ways to debug but the simplest is to use the **Print String** node.
+This will print a blue string in the top left corner of the screen

 To start,

 1. Click Blueprints -> New Empty Blueprint Classes